gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

 to be installed on the target system.
 The architecture (x86 or x64) must match the platform used to build the library.

-For a minimal example, create a `myapp.c` file as follows:
+For a minimal example, create a `myapp.c` file as follows.
+This uses the embedded AI table that is compiled into the library:

 \code
 #include <stdio.h>